JAugustoGuimaraes/md/README.md

 2. `cd` into this repo
 3. `go install .`, this will install in your $GOPATH
 4. Run `md <mdfile>` to start

+## Todo
+- Use pkger to package static assets